Skip to Content

 The problem with having chest hair strands of different lengths is that the removal won’t be as effective.

-The wax strips will grip onto some hairs and not others, and ultimately this leads to all of the hairs being pulled less effectively
+The wax strips will grip onto some hairs and not others, and ultimately this leads to the hairs being pulled less effectively

 2. It makes the chest hair short enough

-When you try to wax long chest hair, it’s quite likely that the hair will break.
-It won’t be a clean, swift removal at root-level like you were hoping for.
+When you try to wax long chest hair, it usually won’t be the clean, swift removal you were hoping for.
 It will most likely just be a breakage above or below the skin surface.

 Long hair is also troublesome because it buries surrounding hairs.
 The wax simply can’t get hold of this buried hair at all, so they’ll remain just as they were.